marcusgreen/moodle-qtype_aitext/README.md

 ###  Moodle AI Text Quiz Question type by Marcus Green

 This is a fork of the core essay question type which can use the ChatGPT Large language model to give automatic feedback and marking for submitted responses.
+For custom development and consultancy contact Moodle Partner Catalyst EU (https://www.catalyst-eu.net/).

 It requires either a paid for ChatGPT api account which will give access to ChatGPT4 or Ollama hosted Large Language Model.
 Accounts are available from https://platform.openai.com, Ollama is available from https://github.com/ollama/ollama.
 It depends on the Moodle aiconnect tool which is available from